replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/06-validating-license-fields/assignment.md

 The result `Signature Verified Successfully` confirms that the value matches the one you set on the Vendor Portal.
-For your own application, you can use the appropriate HTTP/REST client and cryptographic libraries to perform the smae validation before trusting an entitlement value.
+For your own application, you can use the appropriate HTTP/REST client and cryptographic libraries to perform the same validation before trusting an entitlement value.

 You should also be cautious with your public key (even though it's a public